ltonetwork/mongodb-rest/README.md

 Recent Updates
 --------------

+Work has started on authentication, please see the Auth section for details.<br/>
 Now supports winston logging.<br/>
 The REST API now supports configuration of an optional URL prefix.
 This allows the REST API to live within an existing REST API if necessary.<br/>
 Added support for Access-Control-Allow-Credentials in the configuration.<br/>